TULiberalArts/Anthropology/pages/graduate.md

 **Some areas of focus:**

 - _Historical archaeology_: the study of historically documented cultures.
-Faculty and students focus on battlefield and urban archaeology in the northeastern states.
+Faculty and students focus on historic sites in the Caribbean and northeastern states.
 - _Bioarchaeology_: the study of human remains.
 Faculty and students study activity patterns, health, growth and development of past populations.
 - _Prehistoric archaeology_: the study of the past before historic records began.
 Faculty and students study the peopling of the Americas.